alphonse92/vplplusplus_composer/k8s.md

 ## How to

-The next titles, are usefull to manage some tasks of the cluster.
+This chapter describe how to do some tasks in the cluster with the vpl k8s scripts

 ### Compile the configuration

 *You should compile the configuration files once, or every you change your environment variables*

 Run `./compile.sh $SERVICE_NAME $NAMESPACE` , which $SERVICE_NAME should be the name of a microservice name (mysql, mongo, client, api, jail, gateway).
-That command will take the service template in `services` folder and replace the variables using your configuration. files.
+That command will take the service template in `services` folder and replace the variables using your configuration. files at `./environment/` files.

-After run this command should create a `build` folder in `k8s` folder.
+After run, this command should create a `build` folder in `k8s` folder.

 ### Create certificates for the gateway

-Runing the command `./create_cert.sh` will create the ssl certificates for you and deploy it as a secret.
+Runing the command `./create_cert.sh` will create the ssl certificates for you and deploy it as a [kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 If you have your own certificates, you should create the secret by your own and mount following the next format.

 1. All the secrets should be mounted at: `/etc/secrets/gateway/$NAMESPACE/`